backupbrew/switchbrew/SPL services.md

 generated from the supplied **key\_x** and a fixed **key\_y** set with [LoadAesKey SMC](SMC#LoadAesKey.md##LoadAesKey "wikilink").

-\[2.0.0+\] Previously, it always used engine 0.
-Now it tries to allocate an engine to be used and returns 0xD01A if they're all busy.
-When the command is done, the engine is released.
+\[2.0.0+\] Previously, it always used keyslot 0.
+Now it tries to allocate a keyslot to be used and returns 0xD01A if they're all busy.
+When the command is done, the keyslot is released.

 ## SetConfig